 Once the dentist has stopped the supply of nitrous oxide, the gas should leave the body within 3 – 5 minutes, which means that the patient should have no “hangover” effect and is safe to drive home after the procedure.
 Since nitrous oxide is a relatively safe form of sedation, there are usually no negative side effects associated with the gas.
 In rare instances, a patient may report slight nausea.
 If a patient is prone to nausea, it is suggested they eat something before receiving nitrous oxide.

 The exact price of nitrous oxide can vary depending on whether the cost of the gas is charged per hour or per visit.
-A patient can normally expect the cost of the gas to be between $75 and $100, but it is best to check with a dentist in order to get a better understanding of the price.
 In addition, our front office can check with the patient’s insurance company to see if nitrous oxide is partially or fully covered.

 Plan Your Procedure